- Starring

 For all of its flaws, I think that there might be a show here that is worth watching.
 In this episode, the secondary characters were given very limited screen time, which gave us more time with Hank.
 As anyone who has watched Mr. Show, Breaking Bad, or Better Call Saul knows, more screen time with Bob Odenkirk is a good thing.

 However, it’s doubly good in this series because its biggest problem in the first two episodes was its lack of identity.
 It didn’t know if it was a screwball comedy or a serious yet sarcastic drama, and it unsuccessfully tried to be both.
 By excluding the ill-defined supporting cast, the show’s direction and focus were made sharper.
-Furthermore, this episode was much more emotionally accessible, featuring themes that extend beyond the elitist of academia.
+Furthermore, this episode was much more emotionally accessible, featuring themes that extend beyond the elitism of academia.

 That being said, the series still has quite a bit of tightening up to do.
-There was still some goofball music playing in a scene that didn’t warrant it, and the seemingly random voiceover needs to either stop or commit and become much more prevalent.
+There was still some goofy music playing in a scene that didn’t warrant it, and the seemingly random voiceover needs to either stop or commit and become much more prevalent.
 In either case, it’s not working right now, as it comes out of nowhere.
-Furthermore, the writers need to decide if we should be laughing at the students or identifying with their grievances because, as it stands right now, they are obnoxious and ridiculous but taken seriously.
+Furthermore, the writers need to decide if we should be laughing at the students or identifying with their grievances because, as it stands right now, they are obnoxious and ridiculous, but taken seriously.

 As it stands, they are getting another episode out of me, but I strongly suggest that you wait to watch until I’m done with the series unless it suddenly leaps ahead in quality.
 In its current state, it’s still not worth starting.